FILE ID.DIZ

+In a bulletin board system (BBS) and later the warez scene, FILE_ID.DIZ is a plain-text file that describes the content of the archive in which it is located.
+Use of the file allows for a concise description of uploaded files to be automatically applied.
+FILE_ID stands for "file identification".
+DIZ stands for "description in zipfile".

 History

-Bulletin boards commonly accept uploaded files from their users.
-The BBS software would prompt the user to supply a description for the uploaded file, but these descriptions were often less than useful.
-BBS system operators spent many hours going over the upload descriptions correcting and editing the descriptions.
-The FILE_ID.DIZ inclusion in archives was designed to address this problem.
+The FILE_ID.DIZ file convention was invented to address a common problem with BBS file upload.
+BBS software would prompt the user to input a description for the uploaded file, but these descriptions were often less than useful.
+In order to provide better service, BBS operators spent significant effort enhancing these descriptions.

 Clark Development and the Association of Shareware Professionals (ASP) supported the idea of this becoming a standard for file descriptions.
 Clark rewrote the PCBDescribe program and included it with their PCBoard BBS software.
 The ASP urged their members to use this description file format in their distributions.
 Michael Leavitt, an employee of Clark Development, released the file specification and his PCBDescribe program source code to the public domain and urged other BBS software companies to support the DIZ file.

 SysOps could add a common third-party script written in PPL, called "DIZ/2-PCB" that would process, rewrite, verify, and format DIZ files from archives as they were uploaded to a BBS.
 The software would extract the archive, examine the contents, compile a report, import the DIZ description file and then format it according to your liking.
 During this time, it was usual practice to add additional lines to the description, such as ads exclaiming the source of the uploaded BBS.

 Even since the decline of the dial-up bulletin board system, FILE_ID.DIZ files are still utilized by the warez scene in their releases of unlicensed software.
 They are commonly bundled as part of the complete packaging by pirate groups, and indicate the number of disks, and other basic information.
 Along with the NFO file, it is essential to the release.

-Formal structure

-While real-world use among BBSs varied, with the NPD world and even different BBS brands coming up with expanded versions, the official format is:

-Plain, 7-bit ASCII text, each line no more than 45 characters wide.
+Format